 The CRO shall defer to the CEO for a ruling where a dispute is registered.

-The CRO will be appointed by the Director of Internal Affairs based on Policy Manual Section γ.A.
+The CRO will be appointed by the Director of Governance based on Policy Manual Section γ.A.

 Deputy Returning Officer(s) (DRO):

 The DRO(s) shall be responsible for aiding the CRO in coordination of all elections